Irish Historic Towns Atlas

 Get the flash player here: http://www.adobe.com/flashplayer

 The project is a joint collaboration between Derry City Council's Heritage and Museum Service, the Royal Irish Academy and Queen's University Belfast that used the content from Irish Historic Towns Atlas, no. 15, Derry~Londonderry by Avril Thomas.
-The Digital Atlas of Derry~Londonderry is a UK City of Culture project and is available to view at www.ria.ie/digitalatlasderry.
+The Digital Atlas of Derry~Londonderry is a UK City of Culture project.
+It is currently being updated and will be available shortly at www.ria.ie/digitalatlasderry.

 Sample from the Digital Atlas of Derry~Londonderry